 Your profile photo and channel art should represent your brand clearly through high-quality photos.
-If you don't upload a photo or art, generic, default images will be filled in for both.
-However, your profile photo is pulled directly from your Google account and must be done through Google, not YouTube.
+If you don't upload a photo or art, YouTube will fill in generic default images for both.
+However, your profile photo is pulled directly from your Google account and must be uploaded through Google, not YouTube.
 It will take a few minutes to sync your Google profile photo to your YouTube account.

-It's important to fill out information about your business, too.
-Share information about your business, its services, and so on.
+It's important to fill out information about your business.
+Share information about your business, its services and so on.
 You can also add your website along with your company's tagline.
 Other YouTube users, especially subscribers, should get a general understanding of what your business is about and how to find more information by looking at its channel page.
 After all, every social network is a chance to gain new audiences and, ultimately, loyal customers.

 Interacting with others on YouTube

-There are several ways to interact with other YouTube users, but only publicly.
-There isn't a private messaging service, unlike other platforms.
+There are several ways to interact with other YouTube users.

 - Comments: Comments can be organized by most popular or newest.
-Commenting on relevant comment, or even engaging with users that comment on your own videos, boosts the video's engagement traffic.
+Engaging with users who comment on your videos boosts the video's engagement traffic.

 - Likes: This is a more passive form of interacting with content.
 However, if you've chosen to show your likes publicly on your channel, these videos will appear under the playlists section on your channel.